spacestation13/DMByExample/src/vars/lists/assoc_lists.md

 >**Notice:** See how the keys don't have double quotes around them?

-TODO: Associated lists and their loops
+TODO: Associated lists and their loops, cursed numerical keys, and list->assoc list conversion funtimes